sillsdev/StoryProducer/README.md

 * SHARE the videos

 ## Installing the application
-> Note: Installing a new APK will delete all the templates from the previous app.
+> Note: When you wish to install a newer APK, first delete the older APK.
+Installing a new APK will delete all the templates from the previous app.
 You must manually load the templates back onto the phone after the new APK is installed.
 * Minimum Requirements:
     * Android 4.4.x (API 19) and 1GB storage available
     * Android file browser: [ASTRO File Manager](https://play.google.com/store/apps/details?id=com.metago.astro&hl=en) or [File Manager](https://play.google.com/store/apps/details?id=com.asus.filemanager&hl=en) by ZenUI